-The Dorothy Day Award for Pro Bono Service acknowledges students who have volunteered at the inception of their careers to take on the added responsibility of pro bono service by providing direct representation to the poor or disenfranchised.
+The Dorothy Day Award for Pro Bono Service acknowledges students who have volunteered at the inception of their careers to take on the added responsibility of pro bono service by providing legal services or engaging in community lawyering or educational work for the benefit of the poor or disenfranchised.

 Pro bono service to the poor is a central aspect of Villanova Law’s mission as a Catholic and Augustinian institution.
-To be eligible for the award, Villanova Law students must complete a minimum of 60 hours of pro bono service during their three years of law school (not including summers).
+To be eligible for the award, Villanova Law students must complete a minimum of 60 hours of pro bono service during their three years of law school.
 Award winners are acknowledged during Commencement festivities of their graduating year.